trein/simple-search-engine/README.md

 `id -> 800 title -> The plays author -> Oscar Wilde`

 ### Sample Output
-Your solution should output something similar to the following, but does not need to be exactly the same:
+The solution should output something similar to the following, but does not need to be exactly the same:

 ```
 $ python book_index.py